UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Other sources of info

 Persona profile – it tells us more about your target users: their motivations, goals, and problems.
-We need to know the people that you try to reach with digital products so we can look at the software with their perspective in mind.
+We need to know the people you try to reach with digital products so we can look at the software with their perspective in mind.

 How do we check the app?